-Chris Evens is our newest recruit at Aspire, having just made the very wise decision to migrate north from Sydney.
+Chris Evens joined us having just made the very wise decision to migrate north from Sydney.
 Chris graduated from University of Sydney in 2015, after completing his Masters in Physiotherapy and Bachelor of Health Sciences.
 Chris is continuing his study journey with the online Graduate Diploma in Sports Physiotherapy at La Trobe University in Melbourne, on the way to specialisation in Sports Physiotherapy.
 Chris joins us following 3 years at a clinic in Ultimo where he worked under the guidance of very experienced mentors.